 Also, this doesn't mean that you can't get beautiful, creamy and dreamy bokeh.
 You can, you just need to get your subjects as close as possible, shoot close to wide open, and reduce specular highlights in the background if you can.

-Since I provided some criticism, I think it's only fair to also provide examples where the bokeh really shines, so here goes:
+Since I provided some criticism, I think it's only fair to also provide examples where the bokeh really shines (also a more likely use-case scenario) so here goes:

 Even up close and personal, there is little distortion.
 Chromatic aberration is superbly controlled, and I'd highly recommend the lens to anybody who can afford it.